KieranBest/Final-Year-Project/Documentation.md

 ##### Database Design

-So far when we are saving data for an individual user we are currently storing it as a JSON document locally, it is currently stored in the following format (this depicts the first note from the first level):
+So far when we are saving data for an individual user we are currently storing it as a JSON document in the browers local storage, it is currently stored in the following format (this depicts the first note from the first level):

 ```JSON
 {